 \section{Conclusion}

 In the introduction, we have set two goals of this paper: (i) introduce appropriate couplings such that the the ground state of the coupled Hamiltonian mimics TFD, and (ii) improve the understanding about the relation between the quantum entanglement and spacetime.
-As for the first goal, we have confirmed the validity of the proposal for the SYK model in the reference, and generalized it to the Pauli spin systems and bosonic systems including matrix model and vector model.
-As for the second, we pointed out the partial deconfinement enables us to estimate the entanglement at finite temperature and leads to a natural geometric interpretation.
+As for the first goal, we have confirmed the validity of the proposal for the SYK model, and generalized it to spin and free-fermion systems as well as bosonic systems including matrix and vector models.
+As for the second, we pointed out that the partial deconfinement enables us to estimate the entanglement at finite temperature and leads to a natural geometric interpretation.
 The wormhole in the gravity side arises from the entanglement between the color degrees of freedom in the QFT side.
 We regard this mechanism as a good demonstration of the importance of the entanglement between the color degrees of freedom in the emergence of the bulk geometry from quantum field theory via holography.